Overig

 Sesame oil

 Sesame oil is a favorite in Asian cuisines, adding a rich, nutty flavor to stir-fries, dressings, and marinades.
 The oil is potent, so a little goes a long way.
-Its high smoke point makes it suitable for baking and frying, and it’s especially popular in dishes when you want to add a signature flavor.
+Its high smoke point makes it suitable for baking and frying, and it's especially popular in dishes where you want to add a distinctive flavor.

 Flavor profile

 With a unique and complex flavor profile, sesame oil offers depth and richness.
-Its warm, nutty flavor can be both a star in a dish or a subtle background note.
-It pairs well with both meat and vegetables, and can transform an everyday dish into something special.
-Fun to experiment with, because your dishes will get a whole new flavor!
+Its warm, nutty flavor can be the star of a dish or a subtle background.
+It pairs well with both meat and vegetables and can transform an everyday dish into something special.
+It's fun to experiment with, as it gives your dishes a completely different flavor!

 Coconut oil